 In 1997, Jewish National Fund (JNF) workers began to work in the lands of al-ʿArāgīb.
-The residents complained about the work in land for which they had sued for ownership, and the JNF left.
-Beginning in the year 2000, the villagers began to cultivate the lands and sow the fields.
-In response, the state began to spray the fields and plough them over, in order to destroy the crops.
+The residents complained about the work on a land for which they had sued for ownership, and the JNF left.
+From the year 2000, the villagers began to cultivate the lands and sow the fields.
+In response, the State began to spray the fields and plough them over, in order to destroy the crops.
 In the beginning of the 2000s, members of the Abu-Madigem family – one of the families that had lived in the village until 1953 – returned to live on their lands in al-ʿArāgīb.

-The residents continue to wage a struggle for their village, which in addition to the legal aspect includes a civil struggle that includes a weekly protest vigil at the nearby Lehavim Junction, rallies, demonstrations and more.
-The residents want the state to recognize their village in the location it is in today, and to allow them to live in an agricultural settlement on their own lands.
+The residents continue to wage a struggle for their village, which in addition to the legal aspect includes a civil struggle, which entails a weekly protest vigil at the nearby Lehavim Junction, rallies, demonstrations and more.
+The residents want the State to recognize their village in the location it is in today, and to allow them to live in an agricultural settlement on their own lands.

 After the repeated demolition of the village by the authorities did not cause the villagers to leave and the struggle for their ancestral land continued, the authorities began to indict the residents on various sections of the law, such as entering public land, trespassing, violation of legal orders, illegal construction, disturbance of a policeman on duty, and even payment for the first eight demolitions.
 Dozens of cases were opened against the leader of the struggle, Sheikh Sayah and his family.
 On Tuesday, November 21, 2008, a Supreme Court judge decided not to allow permission to appeal to Sheikh Sayah on unprecedented charges such as entering public land trespassing.
 These are lands that his family submitted ownership claims for during the 1970s and on which he lived most of his life.
 On these lands there is a legal debate in court that has yet to be resolved.
 Although the lands are in dispute, the court ruled that Sheikh Sayah will be sent to prison on 25 December 2018 for a period of ten months, a five-month suspended sentence, and a fine of NIS 36,000.